ggere/unlock-package/README.md

 # unlock-package

-npm package that unlocks a package from package-lock.json.
-Only affects top level dependencies.
+npm package that unlocks (removes) a package from package-lock.json.

 This is to be used when a developer wants the most recent (with in the constraints specified in package.json) version of a dependency.
 Useful if you develop a library and make use of that library in a different project and want your project to always grab the latest